 Can I prove my contract is outside IR35?

 As well as your contract, it’s just as important to consider your actual working arrangements when determining IR35 status.
-For example, there is no use in having a contract that states you have control in how and where your work is done, if in reality, the client you are working with is directing this.
+For example, there is no point in having a contract that states you have control in how and where your work is done, if in reality, the client you are working with is directing this.

 Both your contract and working arrangements must align to prove you are genuinely self-employed and working outside IR35.